Frequently Asked Questions

 ► When is the medical information form due?

 It is due as soon as possible.
-The TB test cannot be older than 6 months old from the first day of class.
+The TB test cannot be past 6 months old from the first day of class.
 A hold will be placed on the student's account preventing registering for classes and/or changing schedules until the form is completed.

 ► Should I start the medical form before I come to Auburn?